 It is the AO's responsibility to minimize the risk to USAID posed by high risk organizations.
-If, after conducting a comprehensive risk assessment of a potential recipient, the AO is unable to make a favorable risk determination, the AO may either deny the Planner's recommendation and not make the award or award with "specific conditions" (high risk) (see 2 CFR 200.208).
-The AO, however, may consider this choice only if it appears likely that the potential recipient can correct its deficiencies within a reasonable period of time.
-Because regulation authorizes "specific conditions," a deviation is not needed.
-If the AO determines that the potential recipient is not likely to be able to correct its deficiencies and therefore will not receive an award, then the AO must comply with the reporting requirements in 2 CFR 200.213.
+If, after conducting a comprehensive risk assessment of a potential recipient, the AO is unable to make a favorable risk determination, the AO may either deny the Planner's recommendation and not make the award or award with "specific conditions" (see 2 CFR 200.208).
+Specific conditions are additional terms incorporated into the award to appropriately mitigate the risk associated with the recipient.
+If the AO determines that the potential recipient is not likely to be able to achieve the specific conditions and therefore will not receive an award, then the AO must comply with the requirements in 2 CFR 200.213 to report a determination that an applicant is not qualified for a Federal award.

 - a.
 Means to Minimize Risk.
-When the AO makes an award, the AO may consider requiring any of the following specific conditions: - (1) Requiring payments as reimbursements rather than advance payments; - (2) Withholding authority to proceed to the next phase until receipt of evidence of acceptable performance within a given performance period; - (3) Requiring additional, more detailed financial reports; - (4) Requiring additional project monitoring, which can include site visits; - (5) Establishing additional prior approvals; or - (6) Requiring the recipient to obtain technical or management assistance.
+When the AO makes an award, the AO may consider requiring any of the following specific conditions: - (1) Requiring payments as reimbursements rather than advance payments; - (2) Withholding authority to proceed to the next phase until receipt of evidence of acceptable performance; - (3) Requiring additional or more detailed financial reports; - (4) Requiring additional project monitoring, which can include site visits; - (5) Establishing additional prior approvals; or - (6) Requiring the recipient to obtain technical or management assistance.